If you've heard of Forex backtesting, but always wondered what it is, why it's beneficial, or how to do it, then this guide is for you.

 Table of Contents

 For example, let's say that you wanted to test a simple Relative Strength Index (RSI) trading strategy.
-Your trading strategy may look something like this:

 - But the stop above/below the most recent high/low

 - Risk 1% per trade